Collaborative partnerships for healthier lives: Getting research into practice

 Over 80 attendees packed into Weston Hall at University of West London for the half day event.
 The agenda was packed and opened with a keynote speech from Dr Nav Chana, Clinical Director and former Chair of the National Association of Primary Care.
 In his thought provoking talk he explored new ways of working in the context of modern healthcare and asked what collaborative practice means for healthcare professionals.

-He said: “It was a pleasure to attend the NWL ARC Collaborative Learning Event.
+He said: “It was a pleasure to attend the ARC NWL Collaborative Learning Event.
 I was really impressed with the wealth of knowledge of the speakers I heard, facilitators and participants.

 In my talk I welcomed the opportunity to consider the learning from several policy initiatives dating back over many years with the intention to improve population health and mitigate health inequalities with reference to a few specific care model approaches.